pandeyankit123/Chat-Application/README.md

 This is a simple Chat application created by me while trying to learn more about ReactJS and its applications with Web Sockets.

-I have used the following functionalities:-
+I have used the following technologies:-

 1. `ReactJs`.